-Dr. Carraro's research focuses on the development and application of advanced laboratory testing techniques to understand the fundamental mechanical behaviour of geomaterials.
-His research has been supported by various organisations such as (in alphabetical order) the American Coal Ash Association, the Australian Research Council, BP Exploration & Production, Colorado Department of Public Health and Environment, Colorado Department of Transportation, Fugro Singapore, GHD, Golder Associates, Knight Piésold, MWH Global, Norwegian Geotechnical Institute (NGI), Rio Tinto, SRK Consulting, Technip UK, Tetra Tech, the United States Department of Transportation, Woodside Energy and WorleyParsons, among others.
+Dr Antonio Carraro researches Fabric-Sensitive Soil Mechanics and uses Quality Laboratory Testing to improve geotechnical analyses.
+His research has been sponsored by the American Coal Ash Association, Australian Research Council, BP Exploration & Production, Colorado Dept. of Public Health & Environment, Colorado Dept. of Transportation, Fugro Singapore, GHD, Golder Associates, Knight Piésold, MWH Global, NGI, Rio Tinto, SRK Consulting, Technip UK, Tetra Tech, United States Dept. of Transportation, Woodside Energy and WorleyParsons, among others.

 Areas of expertise:

 Fabric-sensitive soil mechanics; Quality laboratory testing of soils; Liquefaction and specimen reconstitution of geomaterials particularly tailings, offshore sediments and alluvial soil deposits; Intermediate soils; Sustainable and green geomaterials; Soil stabilisation.

 et al., 2021, Equivalent state theory for sand with non-plastic fine mixtures: A DEM investigation, Geotechnique, Vol:71, ISSN:0016-8505, Pages:423-440

 Liu D, O'Sullivan C, Harb Carraro JA, 2021, Influence of particle size distribution on the proportion of stress-transmitting particles and implications for measures of soil state, Journal of Geotechnical and Geoenvironmental Engineering, Vol:147, ISSN:0733-9410, Pages:04020182-1-04020182-14